Hydroenvironment/Pyhydrology/README.md

 🌏 This repository is dedicated to providing resources, tutorials, and scripts for using Python in various hydrological applications.
 Whether you are a beginner or an advanced user, you will find valuable information to enhance your hydrology projects with Python.

+🌐This repository is licensed under the MIT License.
+You are free to use, modify, and distribute the content as long as proper credit is given.

-✅Author: Julio Montenegro Gambini, MSc.
+✅Author: Julio Montenegro Gambini, M.Sc.
+Delft University of Technology (TU Delft), Netherlands.